dreamfactorysoftware/platform-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-with-QuBiT-OpenTag.md

 2. [Expose the data required by OpenTag and SnowPlow Universal Variable](#expose-data)
 3. [Create a container tag in OpenTag, and integrate it into your website](#container)

-The steps are reasonably straight forward, especially for anyone familiar with tag management or Open Tag in particular.
+The steps are reasonably straight forward, especially for anyone familiar with tag management or OpenTag in particular.
 The only step with some elements that deviate from common setup instructions (e.g. provided by OpenTag) is exposing event data to OpenTag to drive SnowPlow custom event tracking.
 This is covered in step 2.

 <a name="create-account" />
 ### 1.1 Create an OpenTag account